namoklom/English-to-Portuguese-Neural-Machine-Translation/README.md

-# 🧠 English-to-Portuguese Neural Machine Translation (NMT)
+# English-to-Portuguese Neural Machine Translation (NMT) with LSTM-RNN Architecture

 This project implements a **Neural Machine Translation (NMT)** system to translate sentences from **English to Portuguese**.
 It employs a sequence-to-sequence (Seq2Seq) architecture using **LSTM (Long Short-Term Memory)** networks enhanced with an **attention mechanism**, all developed using **TensorFlow 2.x**.
 The goal is to provide a deep learning based approach that effectively learns the mapping between English and Portuguese sentences, capturing semantic and syntactic relationships better than traditional statistical or rule-based methods.